 Echeveria is one of the most popular succulent genera due to the gorgeous rosette leaf arrangement.
 There is also a great variety and these beautiful plants come in a range of colours, sizes, leave shapes and growing habits.
 Thanks to cross breeding there are now many different types available.

-Some Echeveria can, however, be a little difficult to look after and sensitive to many things in the environment, such as the rain or heatwaves.
+Some Echeveria (mostly hybrids) can, however, be a little difficult to look after and sensitive to many things in the environment, such as the rain or heatwaves.
 But there are also many super hardy and easy to look after Echeveria that won't require too much care.
 As a bonus, they also grow fast.

 Top 5 Fast Growing Echeveria

 Echeveria Blue Metal

 Echeveria Prolifica must be the fastest growing Echeveria we have ever encountered and it certainly lives up to its name.
 The individual rosettes do not grow very big (only about 5-8cms) but they multiply at an incredibly fast pace.

 The original rosette grows multiple pups which will then start growing their own etc. etc. To add to the spread, the leaves are very fragile and can drop easily when the plant is touched, but every single leaf will become a new plant with its own pups.

 Echeveria Prolifica is not only prolific, but also a very attractive plant.
 Its blueish, powdery leaves are small and pointy and have a pink hue when the temperatures are cooler.